 Monks, Comedies and Kilos

 The phrase might be used when someone trying to do too many things at once.
-In many theatrical productions there are just 3 acts, also in comedies, so to have too many acts means there is too much going on.
-In English we might say that a person is ‘wearing too many hats’ or ‘spinning too many plates’.
+In many theatrical productions, there are just three acts, so to have too many acts means there is too much going on.
+In English, we might say that a person is "wearing too many hats" or "spinning too many plates."

 This phrase is used to say that we have eaten too much, at lunch for example, and now we need to take a rest or nap (to aid digestion, of course).